-This study demonstrates the immense benefit and value of the annual random stratified trawl survey, a fisheries independent survey.
-Without long-term data collected using the same comparable methodology it would be possible to detect these changes accurately and confidently.
+This study demonstrates the immense benefit and value of the annual RSTS as a fisheries independent survey.
+Without long-term data collected using the same comparable methodology it would not be possible to detect these changes accurately and confidently.
 The random stratified component ensures adequate special coverage and avoids sampling biases that increase or decrease effect sizes.
 It should be noted that trawl surveys do target lower complexity habitat to minimise risk of entanglement of nets.
-Therefore, the RSTS is likely to have a bias towards species the inhabit soft sediments and low relief reefs.
-Other methods, such as, long-line surveys, remote underwater video, eDNA are needed to capture baseline data for benthic fish that inhabit the more complex reefs systems that are known to occur in this region.
+Therefore, the RSTS is likely to have a bias towards species that inhabit soft sediments and low relief reefs.
+Other methods, such as long-line surveys, remote underwater video, eDNA are needed to capture baseline data for benthic fish that inhabit the more complex reefs systems that are known to occur in this region.
 Additional research such as taxonomic and biological (age at length, diet etc) studies should be linked with these surveys.
 There is also benefit to expand surveys to deeper waters to capture all life stages and allow for greater spatial coverage.

 In conclusion, this study has demonstrated that benthic fish community has changed over a 13-year period.
 The prevalence, abundance, and specie richness have all increased across the HIMI region of the Kerguelen Plateau.
-This includes for many of the fisheries by-catch managed species such as the skates and Macrourids.
-While it is difficult to disentangle what has driven this change in distribution and abundance, we conclude that it is likely a combination of factors including, improved fisheries management and fishing practices, removal of illegal fishing, and climate change driven environmental change.
+This includes for many of the fisheries by-catch species such as the skates and macrourids.
+While it is difficult to disentangle what has driven this change in distribution and abundance, we conclude that it is likely a combination of factors including improved fisheries management and fishing practices, removal of illegal fishing, and environmental change as a result of climate change.
 For most species this is the first investigation into their distribution through space and time in the HIMI region, providing novel insights into these benthic fish species.
 The HIMI fisheries management is built on the ecosystem-based management principles of CCAMLR.
 To date most of the benthic fish knowledge in the HIMI region has been based on the two fishery species.
-This study provides valuable data and knowledge the on the benthic fish community that can help with the assessment of fisheries management practices such as allowable catches and move on rules.
-Furthermore, the joint species distribution modelling approach is also beneficial for understanding the distribution of benthic fish across the HIMI marine reserve.
+This study provides valuable data and knowledge the on the benthic fish community that can help with the assessment of fisheries management practices such as allowable catches and ‘move-on’ rules.
+Furthermore, the approach using joint species distribution modelling has proved to be highly beneficial for understanding the distribution of benthic fish across the HIMI marine reserve.

 REFERENCES